-Prerequisites and the Core Counseling Sequence.
+Prerequisites and the Core Counseling Sequence

-During their first year, students must complete the prerequisite courses (CNSL 500, CNSL 501, and MFT 505) and MFT 541, achieving a grade of B or better in each course and receive favorable ratings on the "COUNSELOR-IN-TRAINING SKILLS AND COMPETENCIES CHECKLIST" scale by instructors for CNSL 501 and MFT 541.
-The four courses listed above are offered at CCSU and students are permitted to take them after they have been accepted into the MFT program: CNSL 500, CNSL 501 and MFT 505 (PSY 512 may be substituted for MFT 505) are designated as prerequisites may waived if they can demonstrate that they have completed these courses at other educational institutions on the graduate level and have earned a B or better in the courses.
+During their first year, students must complete the prerequisite courses (CNSL 501, MFT 505) and MFT 541, achieving a grade of B or better in each course.
+The three courses listed above are offered at CCSU and students are permitted to take them after they have been accepted into the MFT program: CNSL 501 and MFT 505 (PSY 512 may be substituted for MFT 505) are designated as prerequisites and they may waived if the student can demonstrate that they have completed these courses at other educational institutions on the graduate level and have earned a B or better in the courses.
 MFT 541 is also taken during this period but is part of the core curriculum and is not considered as an official "prerequisite" (i.e., the course must be taken at CCSU and cannot be waived).
 Also, students must take MFT 542 (Ethical, Legal, and Professional Issues in MFT) and MFT 556 (Systemic Perspectives on Mental Disorders) before they start their practicum.